How to Get Rid of Diatom Bloom In An Aquarium

 What Is A Diatom

 So what is diatom algae, exactly?
-Diatom algae (sometimes also called “brown algae) are naturally occurring organisms that can occur in either fresh water or salty water environments.
+Diatom algae (sometimes also called “brown algae) are naturally occurring organisms that can occur in either freshwater or saltwater environments.
 They can and do also inhabit rock or sand and can even live in the glass walls and floor of your aquarium, which is frequently how they enter your tank environment in the first place!

 Can Diatom Algae Be Harmful To Fish And Coral